photo of Guido, Paolo and Luca Barilla with Barilla logo seen in background

 Guido, Paolo and Luca Barilla. © Barilla

-Barilla Group has opened the Barilla Innovation & Technology Experience (BITE) in Parma, Italy, marking the company’s largest investment in food innovation in recent years.
+Barilla Group has opened the Barilla Innovation & Technology Experience (BITE) in Parma, Italy, designed as a global hub to foster development across the company’s portfolio of pasta, sauces and bakery products

-The Innovation Center brings together a team of 200 professionals, including food technologists, researchers, engineers, designers, professional tasters and chefs to develop the future of Barilla’s products.
-Each year, 30 interns from Italy and abroad join Barilla’s RDQ community through dedicated internship or other post-graduate programs, with talent coming from countries such as Turkey, Belgium, Greece and Spain over the past two years.
+The center brings together a team of 200 professionals, including food technologists, researchers, engineers, designers, professional tasters and chefs to develop the future of Barilla’s products.

-The center also hosts an open innovation ecosystem that has 84 active collaborations with universities and research centers in Italy and around the world.
+The center also hosts an open innovation ecosystem that has 84 collaborations with universities and research centers in Italy and around the world.

 “At Barilla, where the product has always been at the heart of everything we do, we know that a fundamental part of our work is to imagine and create quality products that must respond and adapt to people’s evolving needs,” said Guido Barilla, chairman of the Barilla Group.
-“The BITE, in addition to shaping what will be the products of tomorrow, represents a very clear entrepreneurial choice.
-Barilla must drive and anticipate trends and be able to engage with markets that are increasingly more open and international.”

 Product Development Under One Roof